bigkevmcd/commit-status-tracker/docs/tutorial.md

 If no suitable `PipelineResource` is found, then this will be logged as an error, and _not_ retried.

+## Execution

+The easiest way to see this in action, is to create a Pull Request against a Git Repository.

+Create a [git resource](https://github.com/tektoncd/pipeline/blob/master/docs/resources.md#git-resource) and set the revision to the SHA of the Pull Request (the head commit).

+Execute the `PipelineRun` and view the PR, and the status should be reported.

 ## FAQ

  1. Does this work with `resourceRef`